Clinical AI in Healthcare

 There are other ways that clinical AI can enhance healthcare and improve outcomes for patients, such as:

-Automated diagnosis – Using tools like chatbots, patients will better positioned to self-diagnose or offer more assistance to physicians and healthcare providers with diagnosis.
+Automated diagnosis – Using tools like chatbots, patients will be better positioned to self-diagnose or offer more assistance to physicians and healthcare providers with diagnosis.
 Some smartphone apps are already capable of providing patients with health and triage information based on their symptoms.
 The benefit that chatbots hold for the industry will increase as more data is collected and accuracy improves.

 Prescription auditing – AI can be applied to help patients manage their prescriptions.
 Audit systems utilizing AI technology will be able to minimize prescription errors for patients, providing safer healthcare.